OAuth 2.0 - Device flow

 Step 5: Get the access token

-If the user has approved the grant, the token endpoint responds with a success response
+If the user has approved the grant, the token endpoint responds with a successful response

 If you decode the access_token, you will see that it contains the following claims: